kennyworkman/validation_pipeline/README.md

 ```bash
 -d <insert path to directory here>
 ```
 This option is required.
-Copy and paste the full path to the desired directory after this flag.
+Copy and paste the absolute path to the desired directory after this flag.

 ```bash
 -n <insert optional filename keyword here>